Aug. 25, 2023

 Clinical phenotypes.
 The usual clinical features are hypoketotic hypoglycemia, cardiomyopathy, or sudden infant death syndrome (32).

 Clinical studies and case reports.
-Single reports describe recurrent rhabdomyolysis (86) or myalgia (153).
-Spiekerkoetter and colleagues characterized 15 patients from 13 families with beta-subunit mutations of the mitochondrial trifunctional protein (115).
+Single reports describe recurrent rhabdomyolysis (88) or myalgia (155).
+Spiekerkoetter and colleagues characterized 15 patients from 13 families with beta-subunit mutations of the mitochondrial trifunctional protein (116).
 Again, graded clinical phenotypes became apparent: a severe neonatal presentation with cardiomyopathy, liver failure, and early death (27%); a hepatic form with recurrent hypoketotic hypoglycemia (13%); and a milder, later-onset neuromyopathic phenotype with episodic myoglobinuria (60%).
-Spiekerkoetter and colleagues demonstrated that trifunctional protein deficiency, as a result of either alpha- or beta-subunit mutations, presents with similar, though still heterogenous clinical phenotypes (112).
+Spiekerkoetter and colleagues demonstrated that trifunctional protein deficiency, as a result of either alpha- or beta-subunit mutations, presents with similar, though still heterogenous clinical phenotypes (113).
 They conclude that both alpha- and beta-subunit mutations result in trifunctional protein complex instability, demonstrating that the mechanism of disease is the same in alpha- or beta-mutation-derived disease, which explains the biochemical and clinical similarities.
-Ibdah and colleagues characterized a special phenotype of mitochondrial trifunctional protein deficiency in 2 patients with chronic progressive polyneuropathy and myopathy without hepatic or cardiac involvement (58).
-Several authors report patients with mitochondrial trifunctional protein deficiency or L-3-hydroxyacyl-CoA dehydrogenase deficiency with hypoparathyroidism (72; 141).
+Ibdah and colleagues characterized a special phenotype of mitochondrial trifunctional protein deficiency in 2 patients with chronic progressive polyneuropathy and myopathy without hepatic or cardiac involvement (60).
+In adult patients, chronic sensory neuronopathy may be a major clinical feature, especially associated with c.1528G>C mutation (91).
+Several authors report patients with mitochondrial trifunctional protein deficiency or L-3-hydroxyacyl-CoA dehydrogenase deficiency with hypoparathyroidism (143).

 Summary.
 With the therapeutic efforts described below, the short-term evolution of patients with long-chain fatty acid oxidation defects has improved; however, the long-term prognosis still remains uncertain and morbidity alarmingly high.